 Saying that you can still get brighter, cleaner teeth and remove – and prevent – stains by knowing how to whiten teeth naturally.
 Here are some methods to try, and some to limit or avoid.

 How to whiten teeth naturally

-4. Baking soda
+3. Baking soda toothpaste

-‘The natural alkalinity of baking soda counterbalances the acidic food and drink we eat to protect from tooth decay and gum disease,’ says Dr Okoye.
-‘Baking soda toothpastes contain small particles which are less abrasive and more able to clean and remove plaque more effectively in hard-to-reach places, as well as removing stains in a gentler way.’
+"The natural alkalinity of baking soda counterbalances the acidic food and drink we eat to protect from tooth decay and gum disease," says Dr Okoye.
+"Baking soda toothpastes contain small particles which are less abrasive and more able to clean and remove plaque more effectively in hard-to-reach places, as well as removing stains in a gentler way."

-She adds: ‘Baking soda also helps to promote the re-mineralisation of tooth enamel and eliminates unpleasant odours.
-With 100% recyclable packaging and clinically proven to whiten teeth in three days, try Arm & Hammer 100% Natural Whitening Protection (£4.50 for 75ml, Boots).
-It tastes fresh too and leaves a clean and polished feel.’
+She adds, "Baking soda also helps to promote the re-mineralisation of tooth enamel and eliminates unpleasant odours.
+With 100% recyclable packaging and clinically proven to whiten teeth in three days, try Arm & Hammer 100% Natural Whitening Protection (£4.50 for 75ml, Boots (opens in new tab)).
+It tastes fresh too and leaves a clean and polished feel."